danryu/bldrapp/example_04_qnujitsi/README.md

 ### CPU considerations
 - Avoid a busy bus-drain loop; use moderate timer cadence and per-tick cap.
 - AV1 encoding is expensive; for receive-only tests, disable the send path or use a cheaper encoder.
+- Higher resolutions (720p, 1080p) require significantly more CPU for encoding.
+The encoder uses `cpu-used=8` for maximum speed at the cost of compression efficiency.
+- For better quality at the cost of CPU, reduce `cpu-used` (range 0-8, lower = better quality/slower).

 ### Debug tips
 - Environment: `GST_DEBUG=3` (and add `videodecoder:4,rtpsession:4,rtpbin:5` for deeper insight).